mumoj/InterIntel-Response/Section-B/README.md

 ```

 ### 2.5 ENTRYPOINT for Postgres in the Django Dockerfile.
-Write a bash script to ensure that the postgres database is healthy and running before connecting to it with Django.
+Write a bash script to ensure that the Postgres database is healthy and running before connecting to it with Django.
 Also during development, flush the database and migrate anew every time you spin up the containers.
 ```bash
 #!/bin/sh